 - A federal judge has already ruled in favor of KCS’ use of these crews at the Laredo Gateway, dismissing challenges from rail labor unions.

 - The introduction of international crews has not reduced hours, jobs or compensation for U.S. rail workers.
-In fact, as capacity across the Laredo International Rail Bridge has increased, new jobs have been created in the U.S. to handle the additional trains.
+As capacity across the Laredo International Rail Bridge has increased, new jobs have been created in the U.S. to handle the additional trains.

-- CBP and FRA have already authorized these international crews and are working with KCS and UP to implement their Secure Corridor strategy to improve the safety, security and efficiency of cross-border trade.
+- CBP and FRA have already authorized these international crews.
+They are working with KCS and UP to implement their Secure Corridor strategy to improve the safety, security and efficiency of cross-border trade.

 - FRA has said, “Crew changes along the U.S. and Mexican border are a challenge to moving goods in an efficient and safe manner.”

 The Laredo Rail Crossing

 The Laredo rail crossing is the busiest on the US-Mexico border and North America’s largest international rail interchange point.
-An average of 23 to 24 trains — carrying a variety of products vital to the economic security of both countries — are processed in both directions each day.
+An average of 23 to 24 trains — carrying various products vital to the economic security of both countries — are processed in both directions daily.

-Trains interchanged at the southern border were previously required to come to a complete stop on the single-track Laredo International Rail Bridge in order to change crews, a process that could take over an hour.
-The process also has, at times, made the border a bottleneck, resulting in security and public safety risks as 125 standing rail cars — vulnerable to theft, vandalism and trespassing — block multiple streets and highway crossings on both sides of the border.
+Trains interchanged at the southern border were previously required to come to a complete stop on the single-track Laredo International Rail Bridge to change crews, a process that could take over an hour.
+The process has sometimes made the border a bottleneck, resulting in security and public safety risks as 125 standing rail cars — vulnerable to theft, vandalism and trespassing — block multiple streets and highway crossings on both sides of the border.

 Secure Corridor Cross-Border Rail Operations Strategy